 Our school was founded by the Sisters of Our Lady of Providence in 1938.
 It originally offered a co-educational environment but over time the Senior School became girls-only.
-Consistent with our school vision, we are looking to the future and from September 2018 we will be accepting boys, starting with Year 7 entry and Year 12 entry.
+Consistent with our school vision, we are looking to the future and from September 2018 have accepted boys, starting with Year 7 entry and Year 12 entry.
 This is simultaneously forward-looking and also a return to our roots.

 History of the Congregation

 Over 200 years of the congregation of the Sisters of our Lady of Providence

 The Sisters of our Lady of Providence emerged from the chaos of the French Revolution, a time when the catholic faith in France had been challenged and tested, and many priests and nuns had been persecuted.

 Our Lady of Providence is a title of Mary, Mother of Jesus.
 In theology, Divine Providence relates to God’s intervention in the world.
 For our congregation, it means revealing God’s love to each person in their daily lives and inspiring hope.

 Established in Saintes, France in 1817 by three pioneering women, it wasn’t until 1827 that a Royal Decree of Charles X finally recognised the congregation as a ‘legal entity’.

 The congregation began its global expansion in 1904 when it established its first order in Spain.
 It reached England (Alton) in 1938, Peru in 1963, Chad in 1968, India in 1978 and in 1991, Colombia.
 From its earliest conception, its focus has been education and care for the poor.